-Easy and meaningful Mother’s Day crafts for kids of all ages.
+Easy and meaningful Mother’s Day crafts (gifts, homemade cards and homemade gift wrap) for kids of all ages to make.

 In this post, you’ll find easy, inexpensive gift ideas for kids to make for moms, step-moms, grandmas and aunties, along with some homemade Mother’s Day card ideas.

 I’m also including a couple of nifty homemade gift wrap ideas too because hey, a homemade gift is even better when it’s wrapped in homemade wrapping paper, right?

 Kids of all ages will enjoy making these crafts, and I can guarantee that any mom would be honoured to receive any one of them.

 This is my newest favourite gift for kids to make for Mom.
 Decorate a wine bottle for watering indoor plants!
 The neck of the bottle gets right into the plant so you won’t have drips or spills!
 Plus, it can be displayed as a piece of art in between waterings!